Frequently Asked Questions for Junior Southern Level 1, 1A, 2, and 3 tournaments.

 Draw size will be 128, Saturday through Tuesday.
 These events will be on clay.
 Players will be selected off the Southern Standing.

 Draw sizes will be up to 64 players.
 Doubles will begin Friday no earlier than 5:00 PM local time for 64 draws.
-Some may begin on Saturday if approved by Southern office.
+Some may begin on Saturday if approved by the USTA Southern office.
+This level tournament will use the Curtis Consolation Draw if it is a 64 draw.
+If it’s a 32 draw, the consolation draw that will be used is “through the round of 16 will go into consolation."
+A quarterfinal playoff will be played.

 These tournaments will continue to be two waterfalled 16 draws (32 players selected per division).
 The tournament committee will have the option to host either the Extra Draws or Doubles.